Medicinal cannabis over-the-counter in Australia

 Can you become addicted to medical cannabis?

-CBD has been proven safe and without significant side effects innumerable times in clinical trials, yet there is understandable still other concerns to be addressed.
+CBD oil has been proven safe and without significant side effects innumerable times in clinical trials, yet there is understandable still other concerns to be addressed.

 Given the association with being a component of an illicit drug, many have concerns for the abuse and dependence potential.
 In regards to CBD specifically, through extensive review, the World Health Organisation has determined that there is no evidence of dependence or abuse when it comes to this cannabinoid: “In humans, CBD exhibits no effects indicative of any abuse or dependence potential….
-To date, there is no evidence of public health related problems associated with the use of pure CBD.”
+To date, there is no evidence of public health related problems associated with the use of pure CBD oil.”

 With any substance that alters physiology, be it a pharmaceutical or botanical-based medicine, there is always a possibility of adverse effects or interactions with other drugs.
 In relation to CBD, adverse effects are usually mild and include drowsiness, diarrhoea and reduced appetite.